OmarMontaser/Hospital-Management-System/README.md

 # ERP Hospital-Management-System (v1)

+                         To See Source Code change main to master branch

 It is an ERP Hospital Management System (v1) Application was built .Net . application Build With SOLID Principles &